Saint-Martin-la-Pallu

 Saint-Martin-la-Pallu ([sɛ̃ maʁtɛ̃ la paly]) is a commune in the department of Vienne, western France.
 The municipality was established on 1 January 2017 by merger of the former communes of Vendeuvre-du-Poitou (the seat), Blaslay, Charrais and Cheneché.
-On 1 January 2019, the former commune Varennes was merged into Saint-Martin-la-Pallu.
+On 1 January 2019, the former commune of Varennes was merged into Saint-Martin-la-Pallu.

 Population

 The population data given in the table below refer to the commune in its geography as of January 2020.